The Prevent duty

 What we do if there is a concern

 If we have a concern about a particular pupil we will follow the school’s normal safeguarding procedures, including discussing with the school’s designated safeguarding lead, and where deemed necessary, with children’s social care.
 We recognise that we play a vital role in keeping children safe from harm, including from the risks of extremism and radicalisation, and in promoting the welfare of children in our care.
-More details can be found in the Prevent Duty document dated June 2015; a copy of this document can be found on the school website in the policies section.
+More details can be found in the Prevent Duty policy; a copy of this document can be found on the school website in the policies section.